 What is fluoride and do need it?

 Fluoride is a mineral in your bones and teeth.
 It is naturally found in water, soil, plants, and air.
-Fluoride can also be found in over-the-counter products such as toothpaste, mouth rinses and supplements.
-It is commonly used in dentistry to strengthen enamel, which is the outer most later of teeth structure.
-Fluoride also helps prevent cavities, help remineralize tooth surfaces, reverse early signs of decay and help prevent growth of harmful oral bacteria.
+Fluoride can also be found in over-the-counter products such as toothpaste, mouth rinses, and supplements.
+It is commonly used in dentistry to strengthen enamel, which is the outermost layer of teeth structure.
+Fluoride also helps prevent cavities, helps remineralize tooth surfaces, reverses early signs of decay, and helps prevent the growth of harmful oral bacteria.
 Fluoride may help with any tooth sensitivity.

-Your dental professional recommends to have a fluoride treatment done twice a year.
-After clinical evaluation, if a patient is at high risk of decay, prescription mouth-rinse or toothpaste may be prescribed for patients to incorporate in their everyday homecare.
+Your dental professional recommends having a fluoride treatment done twice a year.
+After clinical evaluation, if a patient is at high risk of decay, prescription mouth rinse or toothpaste may be prescribed for patients to incorporate in their everyday homecare.

-Fluoride toothpastes and mouth rinses, if used in conjunction with brushing and flossing, can reduce tooth decay as much as 40%!
+Fluoride toothpaste and mouth rinses, if used in conjunction with brushing and flossing, can reduce tooth decay as much as 40%!

 Does mouthwash help?

-Mouthwashes in conjunction with regular brushing and flossing may be used for cavity protection, sensitivity, dry mouth and fresh breath.
-Mouth rinses should not be used as a replacement to brushing and/or flossing.
+Mouthwashes in conjunction with regular brushing and flossing may be used for cavity protection, sensitivity, dry mouth, and fresh breath.
+Mouth rinses should not be used as a replacement for brushing and/or flossing.
 Your dentist can recommend the best rinses for you.